mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 * `flat-mouse`: Makes mouse input "flat" with stable input, no acceleration and 1:1 zoom sensitivity
 * `transparent-viewmodels`: Enables support for transparent viewmodels
 * `null-cancelling-movement`: Prevents you from stopping, when you press two opposing direction keys.
-* `badgpu`: Optimizations that generally do not affect quality for weak integrated graphics chips (Intel HD graphics) or old GPUs (lower end made before 2007)
 * `lowmem`: Optimizations that generally do not affect quality for low memory (RAM) systems (4GB and lower)

 **Modules:**